 Homemade barbecue sauce is easy to make and so much better than one that comes in a bottle.
-And the best part, no preservatives or fillers!
+And the best part is no preservatives or fillers!

 Why I Started Making Homemade Barbecue Sauce

-Homemade sauce tastes so much better but it is the additives in bottled sauce that got me making my own.
+The homemade sauce tastes so much better but it is the additives in a bottled sauce that got me making my own.
 We have two sons with ADHD and one with ADD, and after reading up on these two learning disabilities, I learned that certain preservatives can affect both ADHD and ADD.
-And we decided that if these chemicals could affect our boys in a negative way then it may be doing something similar to our other seven children.
+And we decided that if these chemicals could affect our boys in a negative way then they may be doing something similar to our other seven children.

 I started making more food from scratch.
 This did mean more time cooking and baking, but it was less time in the grocery store reading labels.
 If I am making sauces from scratch, then I am buying less processed foods as well.

-Ketchup- my choice for ketchup is French’s.
-It’s made in Canada from Canadian grown tomatoes and has no preservatives.
+Ketchup- my choice of ketchup is French’s.
+It’s made in Canada from Canadian-grown tomatoes and has no preservatives.

 Apple Cider Vinegar- organic is my choice here.
 Mother Earth Vinegar is the one I buy at Costco in a 1.9L bottle.
 We use a lot of ACV so we buy in bulk.

 Worcestershire Sauce- No Name* brand is what we use.
 Yes, the yellow label is sold in Canadian grocery stores.
 This brand has come a long way since I was a kid and we love their Simple Check which tells us that it doesn’t contain 10 ingredients we don’t want to consume.
 Check out their website for more info.*